Mechanical television: Color television

 A color televisor.
 A test card (the famous test card F) can just be seen through the lens on the right.

 John Baird's 1928 color television experiments had inspired Goldmark's more advanced field-sequential color system.
 The CBS color television system invented by Peter Goldmark used such technology in 1940.
 In Goldmark's system, stations transmit color saturation values electronically; however, mechanical methods are also used.
 At the transmitting camera, a mechanical disc filters hues (colors) from reflected studio lighting.
 At the receiver, a synchronized disc paints the same hues over the CRT.
 As the viewer watches pictures through the color disc, the pictures appear in full color.

 Later, simultaneous color systems superseded the CBS-Goldmark system, but mechanical color methods continued to find uses.
 Early color sets were very expensive: over $1,000 in the money of the time.
 Inexpensive adapters allowed owners of black-and-white NTSC television sets to receive color telecasts.
 The most prominent of these adapters is Col-R-Tel, a 1955 NTSC to field-sequential converter.
 This system operates at NTSC scanning rates but uses a disc like the obsolete CBS system had.
 The disc converts the black-and-white set to a field-sequential set.
-Meanwhile, Col-R-Tel electronics recover NTSC color signals and sequence them for disc reproduction.
+Meanwhile, Col-R-Tel electronics recovers NTSC color signals and sequences them for disc reproduction.
 The electronics also synchronize the disc to the NTSC system.
 In Col-R-Tel, the electronics provide the saturation values (chroma).
 These electronics cause chroma values to superimpose over brightness (luminance) changes of the picture.
 The disc paints the hues (color) over the picture.

 A few years after Col-R-Tel, the Apollo Moon missions also adopted field-sequential techniques.
 The lunar color cameras all had color wheels.
 These Westinghouse and later RCA cameras sent field-sequential color television pictures to Earth.
 The Earth receiving stations included electronic equipment that converted the raw color video signals into the NTSC standard.

 Decline

 The advancement of vacuum tube electronic television (including image dissectors and other camera tubes and CRTs for the reproducer) marked the beginning of the end for mechanical systems as the dominant form of television.
 Mechanical TV usually only produced small images.
-It was the main type of TV until the 1930s.
+It competed with electronic systems before the 1940s.

 Vacuum tube television, first demonstrated in September 1927 in San Francisco by Philo Farnsworth, and then publicly by Farnsworth at the Franklin Institute in Philadelphia in 1934, was rapidly overtaking mechanical television.
 Farnsworth's system was first used for broadcasting in 1936, reaching 400 to more than 600 lines with fast field scan rates, along with competing systems by Philco and DuMont Laboratories.
 In 1939, RCA paid Farnsworth $1 million for his patents after ten years of litigation, and RCA began demonstrating all-electronic television at the 1939 World's Fair in New York City.
 The last mechanical television broadcasts ended in 1939 at stations run by a handful of public universities in the United States.